 - The machine needs to be restarted after activating the feature before it can be used.

-Note: By default, Windows Sandbox requires accepting an UAC prompt when it starts.
-This can be avoided by adding your user account to the “Hyper-V Administrators” local security group and is recommended unless not allowed by security policy.
+Note: By default, Windows Sandbox requires accepting a UAC prompt when it starts.
+This can be avoided by adding your user account to the “Hyper-V Administrators” local security group and is recommended unless not allowed by the security policy.

 Using Windows Sandbox with Smart Package Studio

 Smart Package Studio, as per version 4.54, supports using Windows Sandbox in the following ways:

 - In Smart Capture to capture legacy installers to create an MSI project

 - In Smart Tester to run a test installation of any installer in the sandbox